-Gregory Juno 20 Pack For Women is the smallest pack from the new series launched for the season 2018.
+Gregory Juno 20 Pack For Women is the smallest pack from the new series launched recently.
 This is a very lightweight technical high-quality hydration daypack which comes with an integrated 3-liter reservoir.

 Benefits & bonuses